A Seminar for Bachelor students and an Advanced Seminar for Master students are offered each semester.

 Traffic shaping within TSN plays a critical role in managing network resources by prioritizing time-sensitive data, reducing latency, and preventing congestion.
 The IEEE standards define several traffic shapers (Credit-Based Shaper, Time-Aware Shaper, and Asynchronous Traffic Shaper) to achieve different types of guarantees and reliability for real-time applications.

-Topic 2: Time Synchronization
+Topic 2: gPTP-based Time Synchronization in Converged 6G/TSN networks

 Supervisor: Lucas Haug